leroynas/keyboard/README.md

 ## Installation

-1. Copy the `config.lua.example` file and name it `config.lua`.
+1. Copy the `hammerspoon/_config.lua.example` file and name it `hammerspoon/_config.lua`.
 Update the AUTOLOCK_ENABLED and AUTOLOCK_USER_PASSWORD to make use of the auto lock feature.

 2. Run setup script from the root folder of the project